-An analytical approach to various mass media with an emphasis on the development of media literacy - the ability to critically assess and respond to mass-media messaging.
-Students learn how media content is constructed and how to interpret the intentions of the messages through critical viewing, listening, and thinking.
-Prerequisite: COM 231.
+COM 431 Media Literacy Three credit hours An analytical approach to various mass media with an emphasis on the development of media literacy-an ability to critically assess and respond to mass mediated messages.
+Students will learn how media content is constructed and will learn how to interpret the intentions of the messages through critical viewing, listening and thinking.